 The sCO2 Visualization experiment allowed us to show that PIV measurements in sCO2 are feasible.
 Previous to this work, little was known about the optical clarity of CO2 near the critical point.
 The clarity was found to be high in the liquid, vapor, and supercritical regimes in the visible spectrum.
 Optical opacity was found for conditions near the critical point, but this cleared as the temperature and pressure were increased only slightly.
 This effect is shown in Figure 4 as imaged from the camera.
 The image shows the heating element near the center, the thermocouple probe on the left, and the inlet and outlet ports on the right.
 A two-phase fluid is observed on the left with a very clear gas phase on top.
 Both temperature and pressure increase as heat was added to the system.
-The conditions passed right through the critical point at 88°F and 1070 psi.
+The conditions passed right through the critical point at 88°F and 1074 psi.
 Conditions just above the critical point are very opaque.
 Adding heat further begins to clear the opacity.
 It is interesting to note the density stratification observed in the right-most image for supercritical conditions.
 This phenomenon was observed under a large range of pressure and temperature conditions when the CO2 was stationary but disappeared immediately with circulation.
 Supercritical CO2 is known for its rapid density change with temperature which is likely the cause of this stratification.
+It must be noted that future experiments will have to consider CO2 density gradients along the light path between imaging and object planes.
+In practice, this was not a significant issue in this work.

 Figure 4.
-Images of $\text{CO}2$ under increasing temperature and pressure conditions near the critical point
+Images of CO_2 under increasing temperature and pressure conditions near the critical point

 The images in Figure 4 were for visualization purposes.
 Images for PIV were very similar but had the addition of laser illumination of oil particles for seeding.
 An example PIV image is shown in Figure 5 and has similar background with many small particles that are similar in intensity.
 Because of this, the average background of the 500 images was subtracted from each to highlight the particles and improve accuracy.
-One added feature was the inlet tube that extends into the Tee and curves around, guiding the inlet flow to impinging on the far wall.
+One added feature was the inlet tube that extends into the Tee and curves around, guiding the inlet flow to imping on the far wall.
 This was done to reduce the amount of oil that was initially impinging on the sight window.
 Another change was that the heater and thermocouple were painted flat black to reduce laser reflections.

 Figure 5.
-Particle image for a case at $T=132^\circ\text{F}$ , $P=1130 \text{ psi}$ , and heat power at 500 W
+Particle image for a case at $T=132^\circ\text{F}$, $P=1130$ psi, and heat power at 500 W